 What do we offer?

-- Independent support and advice for medical teams and parents to help them resolve disagreements about the medical care of a child
+- Independent support and advice for medical and social care teams, families and patients to help them resolve disagreements about care and treatment

 - Mediation as an alternative to going to court

-- Training in managing and resolving conflict for health professionals and families
+- Training in managing and resolving conflict for health and social care professionals, patients and families

 Who are we?

-We are accredited mediators with many years experience of working with health professionals, parents and children.
+We are accredited mediators with many years experience of working with health and social care professionals, patients and their families.
 Some of us also have post-graduate qualifications in medical law and ethics.
 Our panel of advisors includes a parent with experience of caring for a child with a life-limiting illness, consultants in paediatric palliative care and childhood cancer and a clinical ethicist.
 We also make every effort to seek the views of children and young people who have personal experience of chronic or life limiting illness.

 What is Medical Mediation?